Edmund Leslie Newcombe: Legal career

-In 1893, he became Deputy Minister of Justice and was called to the Ontario Bar, and was appointed Queen's Counsel shortly after.
-As Deputy Minister, he was responsible for all the legal work of the Canadian government.
+Newcombe served as Deputy Minister of Justice for 31 years, a tenure that spanned the administrations of 11 ministers of justice and seven prime ministers.
+As Deputy Minister, he "was responsible for all the legal work of the government of Canada".
 He frequently appeared in person in front of the Supreme Court of Canada and the Judicial Committee of the Privy Council, appearing in more than thirty cases in front of the latter.
-He was appointed CMG in 1909.
+Newcombe represented Canada at the Privy Council in the Local Prohibition Case (1896) across from the Ontario lawyer Richard Burdon Haldane.
+The Privy Council ruled in favour of Ontario and provincial rights, and Newcombe would later make unsuccessful arguments before Haldane after his appointment the Privy Council.